mslacken/clustduct/Usage.md

 # Bare metal deployment with dnsmasq and kiwi
-Currently it is not possible to deploy the HPC nodes on bare metal via any tools.
-This document provides initial thoughts and describes the necessary tools and steps.
+Currently it is not possible to deploy the openSUSE/SUSE HPC product on bare metal without a third party tool. `clustduct` provides this possibility.

 ## Used software
 For the bare metal provisioning, we need the following software packages:

-   * **dnsmasq** in for dhpc, dns and tftp managment
+   * **dnsmasq** in for dhpc, dns and tftp management
    * **kiwi-ng** for creating stateful (installation on disk) and stateless installs
    * **genders** as central database tool and format
-   * **syslinux** providing the necessary pxe boot infratsructure
+   * **syslinux** providing the necessary pxe boot infrastructure
    * **clustduct** which connects dnsmasq with genders

 Additional purpose beyond bare metal provision may depend on following packages: